-Most (up to 9 out of 10) cervical cancers are squamous cell carcinomas.
-These cancers form from cells in the exocervix and the cancer cells have features of squamous cells under the microscope.
+- Most (up to 9 out of 10) cervical cancers are squamous cell carcinomas.
+These cancers develop from cells in the exocervix and the cancer cells have features of squamous cells under the microscope.
 Squamous cell carcinomas most often begin in the transformation zone (where the exocervix joins the endocervix).

 Although almost all cervical cancers are either squamous cell carcinomas or adenocarcinomas, other types of cancer also can develop in the cervix.
 These other types, such as melanoma, sarcoma, and lymphoma, occur more commonly in other parts of the body.